ckt1031/news-fusion-web/README.md

 # News Fusion Web

+> **⚠️ Depreciation Notice: This project is merged into https://github.com/ckt1031/news-fusion and no longer updating.**

 Web version of News Fusion, aimed to combine the news from different sources and provide a better experience for the users powered by LLM and Embeddings models.

 Screenshots of the web version: